jwmiller5/Compliance/compliance/assurance/assurance-audit-logging.md

 Microsoft 365 employs audit logging to detect unauthorized activities in its products and services and provide accountability for Microsoft personnel.
 Audit logs capture details about system configuration changes and access events, with details to identify who was responsible for the activity, when and where the activity took place, and what the outcome of the activity was.
 Automated log analysis supports near real-time detection of suspicious behavior.
 Potential incidents are escalated to the Microsoft 365 Security Response team for further investigation.

-Microsoft 365 internal audit logging captures log data from a variety of sources, such as:
+Microsoft 365 internal audit logging captures log data from various sources, such as:

 - Event logs
 - AppLocker logs